Response to Sexual Assault and Harassment

 Emotional Trauma can be severe after a sexual assault or misconduct.
 The violation, loss of trust, and loss of control can have a serious long-term impact.
 It is not unusual for a person to withdraw, feel guilty or distrustful.
 However, there are many people who understand and places where support is available while one is recovering.
 The University Counseling Center is the best on-campus resource for students.

 A particularly well-equipped emergency room with a Sexual Assault Response Team is located at University of Louisville Hospital.
 At the Emergency Room, the doctor will collect hair samples, semen samples, and other evidence, including clothing.
 A victim should bring a change of clothing to wear home.
-The police will be contacted to take possession of the samples until the victim makes a decision about whether or not to press charges.
+The police will be contacted to take possession of the samples until the victim decides whether or not to press charges.

 University of Louisville Hospital